aperturerobotics/cli/docs/examples/exit-codes.md

   boost: 2
 ---

-Calling `App.Run` will not automatically call `os.Exit`, which means that by default the exit code will "fall through" to being `0`.
-An explicit exit code may be set by returning a non-nil error that fulfills `cli.ExitCoder`, *or* a `cli.MultiError` that includes an error that fulfills `cli.ExitCoder`, e.g.:
+By default, `App.Run` does not call `os.Exit`.
+If your application's `Action` (or subcommand actions) returns `nil`, the process exits with code `0`.
+To exit with a specific non-zero code, return an error that implements the `cli.ExitCoder` interface.
+The `cli.Exit` helper function is provided for convenience.
+If using `cli.MultiError`, the exit code will be determined by the first `cli.ExitCoder` found within the wrapped errors.

+Here's an example using `cli.Exit`:
 <!-- {
   "error": "Ginger croutons are not in the soup"
 } -->